elfhosted/elfhosted.com/docs/index.md

 ## What users say..

+Here's what some of our {--users--}{++friends++} say..

 > "Just wanted to check in here and let \@Darth-Penguini and anyone/everyone else know...WOW.
 I have been struggling with storage for years, maintenance of Docker containers, upkeep, all of it.
 Elfhosted is so freeing.
-It's an amazing service that I hope to be a member of for a long, long time!"  - \@Fingers91 (*[Discord](https://discord.com/channels/396055506072109067/1118645576884572303/1233758587835383908)*)
+It's an amazing service that I hope to be a member of for a long, long time!"

+:star::star::star::star::star: [\@Fingers91 (*Discord*)](https://discord.com/channels/396055506072109067/1118645576884572303/1233758587835383908)

 > "I just have to say, I am an incredibly satisfied customer.
 I had been collecting my own content for nearly 20 years.
 Starting off with just a simple external HD before eventually graduating to a seedbox with 100TB of cloud storage attached and fully automated processes with Sonarr and Radarr .
 However, the time came when the glory days of unlimited Google Drive storage ended.
 I thought my days of having my full collection at my fingertips via :plex: were behind me, until I found Real-Debrid and ElfHosted.
 >
 > Now I essentially have the exact same access to content as I had before, but even better.
 Superior support and community involvement.
 Content is available almost immediately after being identified.
 A plethora of tools at my fingertips that give me more control and automation than ever before.
 Wonderfully well done and impressive!
 I am looking forward to being a customer for a very long time!
-Massive kudos to @funkypenguin 🤟 - \@BSM (*[Discord](https://discord.com/channels/396055506072109067/1118645576884572303/1233057353390231655)*)
+Massive kudos to @funkypenguin 🤟

+:star::star::star::star::star: [\@BSM (*Discord*)](https://discord.com/channels/396055506072109067/1118645576884572303/1233057353390231655)

 > "I would recommend ElfHosted to anyone.
 It has been great so far and made life a lot easier than running my own setups.
-If you’re in the fence give them a try and help support this great community." - [Zestyclose_Teacher20](https://old.reddit.com/r/StremioAddons/comments/1b5wqdx/elfhosteds_elfdisclosure_report_for_feb_2024/ktayicr/)
+If you’re in the fence give them a try and help support this great community."

+:star::star::star::star::star: [Zestyclose_Teacher20 (*Reddit*)](https://old.reddit.com/r/StremioAddons/comments/1b5wqdx/elfhosteds_elfdisclosure_report_for_feb_2024/ktayicr/)

 > "thanks for the help and must say this is the best host I every had for my server 🙂 10/10 🙂 All other places I have try have I got a lot buff etc. Your host can even give me full power on a 4K Remux on 200GB big movie file .
-That's damn awesome 😄" - \@tjelite (*Discord*)
+That's damn awesome 😄"

+:star::star::star::star::star: \@tjelite (*Discord*)

+> "Very happy customer.
+Great service"

+:star::star::star::star::star: [\@ronney67 (Discord)](https://discord.com/channels/396055506072109067/1234856745696886784/1234932676822044703)

+> "Very good customer service, frequent updates, and excelent uptime!!!!!"

+:star::star::star::star::star: [@ed.guim (Discord)](https://discord.com/channels/396055506072109067/1234856745696886784/1234946556126433304)

+> "I had my own plex-arrs setup on hetzner for years.
+Yesterday I deleted everything as elfhosted has gone above and beyond it.
+And it has a fantastic, active community as well!
+Very friendly, helpful and like-minded folks always willing to help and improve the system.
+Top notch!"

+:star::star::star::star::star: [\@alon.hearter (Discord)](https://discord.com/channels/396055506072109067/1234856745696886784/1235106033144434749)

 ## The back-story